 I’m so glad Anne Goodwin has called in today.
 I’ve gone down with a terrible virus and I’m nursing a hot toddy and a temperature, feeling very sorry for myself.
 I’m well enough to make a pot of tea, though, but sadly all I have to offer Anne is the remains of a packet of…… Continue reading Good to meet you…author Anne Goodwin

-Last week I caught the tail end of BBC Radio 4’s Open Book programme.
+Image courtesy of Pixabay Last week I caught the tail end of BBC Radio 4’s Open Book programme.
 It was a fascinating discussion about how writers actually “hear” the voices of their characters (you might still be able to hear this episode on iPlayer).
-Dr. Jennifer Hodgson, who was interviewed on the programme, is a writer and teacher who…… Continue reading How do writers “hear” their characters?
+Dr. Jennifer Hodgson, who was interviewed on the programme, is a…… Continue reading How do writers “hear” their characters?

 This year marks 80 years since Penguin Books printed their first paperbacks and changed the way readers thought about books forever.
 Penguin Books was first set up in 1935 by Allen Lane, who was then a director at the Bodley Head imprint.
 The story goes that he was coming back from a trip to visit…… Continue reading Happy 80th birthday, Penguin Books